Parcosmic/Hammerwatch-Archipelago/worlds/hammerwatch/docs/en_Hammerwatch.md

 ## Client commands

 A few commands have been added to the client to help prevent softlocks or to provide QoL.
-To run a command enter it in the in-game chat with its arguments and hit enter.
+To run a command, enter it in the in-game chat with its arguments and hit enter.
+Surrounding an argument with quotes ("") will include any spaces in the argument.
 The current commands are:

 /help: lists all commands and their usages